John Seafood in Pensacola

 What are the most common violations at John Seafood in Pensacola?

-The most frequently cited violations at John Seafood in Pensacola are: Food contact surfaces, Employee health reporting, Proper sewage disposal.
+The most frequently cited violations at John Seafood in Pensacola are: Food contact surfaces, Employee health reporting, Proper hand/arm washing.

 How many health inspections has John Seafood in Pensacola had?